Machining

-Machining is a process in which a material (often metal) is cut to a desired final shape and size by a controlled material-removal process.
-The processes that have this common theme are collectively called subtractive manufacturing, which utilizes machine tools, in contrast to additive manufacturing (3D printing), which uses controlled addition of material.
+Machining is a manufacturing process where a desired shape or part is created using the controlled removal of material, most often metal, from a larger piece of raw material by cutting.
+Machining is a form of subtractive manufacturing, which utilizes machine tools, in contrast to additive manufacturing (e.g. 3D printing), which uses controlled addition of material.

-Machining is a part of the manufacture of many metal products, but it can also be used on other materials such as wood, plastic, ceramic, and composite material.
+Machining is a major process of the manufacture of many metal products, but it can also be used on other materials such as wood, plastic, ceramic, and composites.
 A person who specializes in machining is called a machinist.
-A room, building, or company where machining is done is called a machine shop.
-Much of modern-day machining is carried out by computer numerical control (CNC), in which computers are used to control the movement and operation of the mills, lathes, and other cutting machines.
-This increases efficiency, as the CNC machine runs unmanned therefore reducing labour costs for machine shops.
+As a commercial venture, machining is generally performed in a machine shop, which consists of one or more workrooms containing primary machine tools.
+Although a machine shop can be a standalone operation, many businesses maintain internal machine shops or tool rooms that support their specialized needs.
+Much modern-day machining uses computer numerical control (CNC), in which computers control the movement and operation of mills, lathes, and other cutting machines.